joanvelja/Confidently_Exiting/dabi_blogpost.md

 We therefore thought of a simple, yet effective way of addressing this choice.
 Previous works (Chuang et al., 2024) suggest selection via distance-in-distribution through Jensen-Shannon Divergence.
 This way, they claim, it is possible to find the most fit amateur layer for the contrastive objective.
 They do so by contrasting the final distribution against a set of candidate layers for premature layer selection $J$.
 They divide the layers into 2 to 4 buckets of $J$ based on the total number of layers, relying on a validation set to choose the best bucket for each task.
 With an Occam’s razor perspective, we claim that the bucketing strategy is suboptimal for several reasons.
 First, it requires task-specific selection, which is undesirable, given how these models are deployed and utilized by end users, that is, usually, for open-ended generation.
 Second, bucketing does not address the bias JSD will have towards the lower layers of the distribution.
 Earlier representations are necessarily more diverse, since the set of plausible tokens for autoregressive generation gets narrower as one goes deeper into the stack.
 For this reason, we discount the JSD value between two distributions $i, j$ by the layer distance between the two distributions $\ell_j - \ell_i$.
 By doing this, we are able to capture the layers at which there is a more significant distribution change w.r.t. the layer $\ell_j$ we find ourselves at, thus obtaining meaningful signal from the chosen contrastive distribution.
 Moreover, in order to avoid computational overhead given by the linear map $\textbf{W}_L$, we only contrast distributions at layer $\ell$ against distributions at layers $m < \ell_0 <$, where $j$ is the minimum exit layer parameter introduced in Section 4.1.

 Finally, to get the best of both worlds, we experiment with a mixed approach.
-The rationale here is that we can substitute the plausibility constraint of CD with the top-$k$ tokens we find with the pruning done for softmax response, thus making what we claim to be a choice as informed as possible.
+The rationale here is that we can substitute the plausibility constraint of CD with the top-k tokens we find with the pruning done for softmax response, thus making what we claim to be a choice as informed as possible.

 ## Experiments